Science and Technology Commercialization

 Sources of capital available for taking an invention to market, including angel investors, venture capital, non-dilutive financing, and public markets.
 Students will create financial statements for their own technology commercialization.
 Prerequisite: Bus 792 Financial Literacy for Entrepreneurs.

 Integrates the frameworks and content of the GCSTC courses.
 Students work one-on-one with a faculty advisor in drawing together: opportunity identification, value proposition, value creation industry attractiveness, competitor analysis, and commercialization strategy.
 This is the first part of a two part course.
+Graded on a satisfactory/unsatisfactory basis.
 Prerequisite: BUS 790 Lab to Market, BUS 791 Opportunity Identification and Assessment.

 Integrate the frameworks and content of the GCSTC courses.
 Students work one-on-one with a faculty advisor in drawing together: opportunity identification value proposition, value creation, industry attractiveness, business model, financials, development plan, competitor analysis, partnership strategy, entrepreneurial team and commercialization strategy.
 This is the second part of a two part course.
+Graded on a satisfactory/unsatisfactory basis.
 Prerequisite: BUS 790 Lab to Market; BUS 791 Opportunity Identification & Assessment; BUS 792 Financial Literacy for Entrepreneurs; BUS 793 Business Models; BUS 796 Business Plan I.

 Students are expected to complete the program requirements in three terms.